 Nour Ayadi, piano

-Nour is currently supported by the ADAMI Foundation, the Fondation l’Ambassadrice, the Meyer Foundation, the Nadia and Lili Boulanger Centre and the Lieven Piano Foundation.
+Nour is currently supported by the ADAMI Foundation, the Fondation l’Ambassadrice, the Meyer Foundation, the Fondation Banque Populaire Maroc, the Lieven Piano Foundation, the Centre Nadia and Lili Boulanger, and the Académie Musicale de Villecroze.

 Alongside her budding career as a soloist, Nour is studying for a master’s in public affairs at Sciences Po in Paris, where she is involved in cultural projects at the French National Assembly, the UN in Geneva, and UNICEF.

 After obtaining a master’s degree with distinction from the Conservatoire, Nour joined the 2021–22 class of artists at the Académie Jaroussky and is studying for an artist diploma at the Conservatoire of Paris.

 Nour is also interested in the teaching aspect of the musician’s profession and is following an educational course at the Conservatoire of Paris.
 This has enabled her to work on several outreach projects in partnership with the Philharmonie de Paris, among others.